sourcecred/sourcecred/README.md

 To compute cred, we organize a project’s contributions into a graph, whose edges connect contributions to each other and to contributors.
 We then run PageRank on that graph.

-To learn more about SourceCred’s vision and values, please check out [our website].
+To learn more about SourceCred’s vision and values, please check out [our website] and our [forum].
+One good forum post to start with is [A Gentle Introduction to Cred].

 For an example of SourceCred in action, you can see SourceCred’s own [prototype cred attribution][prototype].

 [our website]: https://sourcecred.io/
 [prototype]: https://sourcecred.io/prototype/
+[A Gentle Introduction to Cred]: https://discuss.sourcecred.io/t/a-gentle-introduction-to-cred/20

 ## Current Status